Ringgold set to open 13th annual Haunted Depot Oct. 11

 Getting the Depot ready for a fright is always the duty of city Parks and Recreation Director Stephen Middlebrooks, whose team spends two weeks building the haunted house inside the Depot, and even begins the design process months prior to the build.

-“Over the years we've collected a lot of props, masks, and other surprises for people,” Middlebrooks explained.
-“We're always trying to find a new use for things, and it's always a lot of fun – people love a good scare.”
+“Over the years we've collected a lot of props, masks, and other surprises for people,” Middlebrooks said.
+“We're always trying to find a new use for things, and it's always a lot of fun.
+People love a good scare.”

 Wright says the event is one of the city’s biggest, and added that sponsorships from local businesses play a huge role in bringing the event to life.

-City Councilman and Downtown Development Authority (DDA) Chairman Randall Franks says the event creates a lot of unity for the community and their families.
+City Council member and Downtown Development Authority (DDA) chairman Randall Franks says the event creates a lot of unity for the community and their families.

 While the Haunted Depot offers plenty of spooky fun, Wright says the purpose of the event is to raise funds for the DDA in order to assist in making improvements throughout the community.